NucaSheep/Gondal_Text_adventure/README.md

 # Gondal_Text_adventure
 a random textadventure
-  > Thsi is the text adventure start
+  > This is the text adventure start